NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

    ![Base Class Private Data Control](<./HAL Images/Base Class Private Data Control.png>)

-7. **Create accessors for the elements of the private data cluster control**
-   Create accessor VIs to read and write elements of the private data cluster control and save them in the `Accessors` folder.
+7. Create accessor VIs to read and write elements of the private data cluster control and save them in the `Accessors` folder.

 8. **Copy Reusables**
    1. Copy the [Reusables](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/HAL%20Implementation/HAL/Reusables) folder and place it parallel to the `Instruments` folder, preserving its contents.